-To evacuate the holding tank via a marina pump out, make sure that the handle for the Y-valve (located in the ski box) is in the correct position.
+To evacuate the holding tank via a marina pump out, make sure that the handle for the Y-valve (located on the front bulkhead of the deck hatch that is located in between the two consoles) is in the correct position.
 This will allow the tank contents to be sucked out of the tank via the waste deck fitting on the deck.
 The discharge for the deck fitting will always be the topmost outlet on the Y-valve.
 The handle is in the correct position if the arrow for the top outlet IS NOT covered by the wide end of the handle.